 Gift for Dad #1 – Bottle Opener

 This gift is sure to be used for many years by Dad!
 Follow these step-by-step instructions on how to make a bottle opener from pallet wood or other scrap wood.
 The tools needed for this project include a drill, nail gun, and an electric sander.
-Remember, if any of those power tools break – all 3 can be recycled at one of more than 200 collection sites across BC!
+Remember, if any of those power tools break – all 3 can be recycled at one of our 200+ collection sites across BC!

 If your Dad has a small yard or is looking to have a convenient planter on his patio, this gardening box from Blessed Beyond Crazy could do the trick!
 The pallet wood can be sanded, painted, and primed to match existing outdoor decor.
 This project uses a drill and a circular or table saw (we accept electric saws for recycling too!).